Rates and fees verified as correct at 15 April, 2021. Other information correct at the time of writing. Advertiser disclosure.

 If your wheels are damaged as the result of wilful or reckless behaviour.

 Read the product disclosure statement for a full list of exclusions that apply to 1st For Women’s comprehensive car insurance policy.
-This can be found on the insurer’s website (note - insurers should always provide a copy of the PDS on their website!).
+This can be found on the provider’s website (note - a copy of the PDS should always be provided on the website!).

 First of all 1st For Women offers two types of third party car insurance - third party property and third party fire and theft.